infiniteltd/infiniteltd/README.md

 - 👋 Hi, I am Chris Sampson
-- 👀 I’m interested in presently in Frontend Development.
+- 👀 I am currently focused on Frontend Development.
 My long term goal is to become a great fullstack software engineer
 - 🌱 I’m currently learning ReactJs and other interesting frameworks.
 - 💞️ I’m looking to collaborate on open source projects.
 Code or no-code.
 - 📫 How to reach me email; chrissamps24@gmail.com